Can't Stop the Music: Casting

 The film's supporting cast includes Tammy Grimes, Russell Nype, June Havoc, Altovise Davis, Jack Weston and Leigh Taylor-Young.
 Chita Rivera and Pat Ast were initially cast but dropped out of the film's production.

 Can't Stop the Music was Caitlyn Jenner's film debut (as Bruce Jenner), after becoming famous for three world record-setting performances in the Decathlon, and a Gold medal win at the 1976 Olympic Games.
 Jenner's record stood from 1975 until shortly before this film's 1980 release.
 Jenner did not appear in another film until Adam Sandler's Jack and Jill (2011), which, like Can't Stop the Music, won the Golden Raspberry Award for Worst Picture.
 Carr said, "Jenner is going to be the Robert Redford of the 80s, and this film will do for Valerie what Carnal Knowledge did for Ann-Margret."

 The Village People auditionees depicted in the film included Blackie Lawless (a member of the glam-punk group New York Dolls and heavy metal group W.A.S.P.) and James Marcel (who would later find greater success with the name James Wilder).
-Background dancers included Perri Lister, girlfriend of Billy Idol and mother to his son, and Peter Tramm, who would go on to appear in dozens of music videos and double for Kevin Bacon in Footloose.
+Background dancers included Perri Lister, girlfriend of Billy Idol and mother to his son Willem Broad, and Peter Tramm, who would go on to appear in dozens of music videos and double for Kevin Bacon in Footloose.

 Ray Simpson's role was originally intended for Victor Willis, the original lead singer of the Village People who left the group during pre-production of this film.
-Morali had hired Willis' then-wife, Phylicia Ayers-Allen, to portray his girlfriend.
+Morali had hired Willis' then-wife, Phylicia Ayers-Allen, to portray his girlfriend Alicia Edwards.
 When Willis left the group, Ayers-Allen quit the movie and was replaced by Altovise Davis.

 "This movie's a revolution," said Carr.
 "I mean this movie is launching whole new careers and we need new stars today.
 Warren and Ryan and Redford - these people are way over 40."

-Carr had attempted to cast Olivia Newton-John in this film as Samantha, but after discussions between her producer, John Farrar, and Morali over who would write Newton-John's numbers, Newton-John instead signed on to play the lead in Xanadu.
+Carr had attempted to cast Olivia Newton-John in this film as Samantha Simpson, but after discussions between her producer, John Farrar, and Morali over who would write Newton-John's numbers, Newton-John instead signed on to play the lead in Xanadu.
 "It wasn't only money," said Carr, "it was creative control and other demands."
+Newton-John has said in interviews since, she didn't understand Carr's statement, since her only "demand" was that Farrar write two songs for her to sing in the film, which was the same "demand" she made in Grease.